Dominic Smith Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.

-- The Reds' 4.85 team ERA ranks 26th among all league pitching staffs.
+- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.84).

-- The Reds surrender the fifth-most home runs in baseball (153 total, 1.4 per game).
+- The Reds give up the fourth-most home runs in baseball (156 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.